 7. Ford has EGR clogging problems that fail each 50,000 miles and the only cure is to install an expensive redesigned aftermarket system Bullet Proof Diesel makes them.
 Countless owners have had to replace EGR coolers two to three times each 100,000 miles.
 Where are your fuel savings money going?
 Right into repair shops.

-8 Fuel injectors cost $3,000 and they fail more than they should.
-Some will last 100,000 miles or more, but many fail much sooner.
+8 Fuel injectors cost as much as $3,000 and they fail more than they should.
+Some will last 100,000 miles or more, but many fail sooner.
 The cure?
-Buy a gasoline engine next time for there is no cure.
+Buy a gasoline engine next time for there is no cure for injector failure.
 The fuel injection pumps operate under very high pressures (10 to 30 thousand psi) and are subject to fail under these very high pressures.

 "You will hear a lot about the modern diesel engine technology.
 Don't believe a word of it.
 It will cost you a small fortune to keep that beast running."